rohanpadhye/JQF/README.md

-# JQF: Coverage-guided structured fuzzing for Java
+# JQF + Zest: Semantic Fuzzing for Java

-JQF is a feedback-directed fuzz testing platform for Java.
-JQF is built on top of [junit-quickcheck](https://github.com/pholser/junit-quickcheck), which itself lets you write [Quickcheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html)-like **generators** and properties in a [Junit](http://junit.org)-style test class.
-JQF enables better input generation using **coverage-guided** fuzzing algorithms.
+JQF is a feedback-directed fuzz testing platform for Java, which uses the abstraction of *property-based testing*.
+JQF is built on top of [junit-quickcheck](https://github.com/pholser/junit-quickcheck), which generates arguments for parametric [Junit](http://junit.org) test methods.
+JQF enables better input generation using **coverage-guided** fuzzing algorithms such as **Zest**.

-JQF has been successful in [discovering a number of bugs in widely used open-source software](https://github.com/rohanpadhye/jqf/wiki/Bug-trophy-case) such as OpenJDK, Apache Maven and the Google Closure Compiler.
+[Zest](https://people.eecs.berkeley.edu/~rohanpadhye/files/zest-issta19.pdf) is an algorithm that biases coverage-guided fuzzing towards producing *semantically valid* inputs; that is, inputs that satisfy structural and semantic properties.
+Zest's goal is to find deep semantic bugs that cannot be found by conventional fuzzing tools, which mostly stress error-handling logic only.
+By default, JQF runs Zest via the simple command: `mvn jqf:fuzz`.

 JQF is a modular framework, supporting the following pluggable fuzzing front-ends called *guidances*:
 * Binary fuzzing with [AFL](http://lcamtuf.coredump.cx/afl) ([tutorial](https://github.com/rohanpadhye/jqf/wiki/Fuzzing-with-AFL))
 * Semantic fuzzing with **[Zest](http://arxiv.org/abs/1812.00078)** [[ISSTA'19 paper](https://cs.berkeley.edu/~rohanpadhye/files/zest-issta19.pdf)] ([tutorial 1](https://github.com/rohanpadhye/jqf/wiki/Fuzzing-with-Zest)) ([tutorial 2](https://github.com/rohanpadhye/jqf/wiki/Fuzzing-a-Compiler))
 * Complexity fuzzing with **[PerfFuzz](https://github.com/carolemieux/perffuzz)** [[ISSTA'18 paper](https://people.eecs.berkeley.edu/~rohanpadhye/files/perffuzz-issta18.pdf)]

+JQF has been successful in [discovering a number of bugs in widely used open-source software](https://github.com/rohanpadhye/jqf/wiki/Bug-trophy-case) such as OpenJDK, Apache Maven and the Google Closure Compiler.

 ### Tool paper